Wetsuit vs Drysuit for UK Diving

 Less maintenance: Rinse and dry.
 Drysuits need seal care, valve maintenance, and occasional repairs.

-Better in warm water: Your wetsuit works for UK summer and tropical holidays.
+Better in warm water: Your wetsuit works for summer and tropical holidays.
 Drysuits are for cold only.

 Easier packing: Wetsuits compress better for travel.